 The Company has organized the business structure in accordance with market fluctuations and rapidly technological changes by adhering to the distribution of revenue structure in various businesses more than the securities and derivatives brokerage business.
-Such as securities underwriting business, Bond dealer other than the Company has focally aimed to develop the business with the innovation on Artificial Intelligence (AI) as a tool for customer service.
+Such as securities underwriting business and bone issue business.

-Risks associated with underwriting
+· Risks associated with underwriting

 The company carries out the investment banking business by taking the jobs as the underwriter.
 The risk which could possibly occur is a loss from taking the securities remaining left from the underwriting service for putting into the investment account of the company.
 Because of the reason that the underwriting service which is in an inappropriate quantity and price or affected from the securities trade condition fluctuation in the Stock Exchange of Thailand, the interest rates and foreign currency exchange rates have consequently resulted in the investors to not subscribe or subscribe the securities which the company is the underwriter not in fully complete account which may affect the company's liquidity.
 To reduce such risk, the company then conducted comprehensive analysis together with the tests on market demands, Net Capital Rule (NCR) level of the company in the case for which the company has provided any underwriting service and that not all the securities could be distributed.
 Prior to submitting to the Investment Banking Committee, the company Executive Board of Directors and Board of Directors have made a consideration first before agreeing to enter into such Underwriting Service Contract (in accordance with the approval power level and the transaction volume).
-Provided, however, that the company has maintained NCR at the rate higher than the criteria prescribed by Office of Securities Exchange Commission (SEC) the whole time which as at 31 December 2018, the company accounted for the NCR of 36.74% or in monetary amount of 164.70 million Baht.
+Provided, however, that the company has maintained NCR at the rate higher than the criteria prescribed by Office of Securities Exchange Commission (SEC) the whole time which as at 31 December 2019, the company accounted for the NCR of 65.79% or in monetary amount of 111,850,109 Baht.